1. /

 RISK_POL_9

+Controlled copy: any photocopies or prints are uncontrolled.
 This policy is also available as a downloadable PDF.

 Background

-As a Medical Research Institute and a DFAT-Accredited NGO that works with a range of stakeholder groups both in Australia and internationally, Burnet strives to provide best practice across the range of services and interactions it provides and where required, an avenue for an effective mechanism for handling complaints.
+As a Medical Research Institute and a DFAT-Accredited NGO that works with a range of stakeholder groups both in Australia and internationally, Burnet strives to provide best practice across the range of services and interactions it provides.

-Burnet welcomes feedback whether in the form of complaints, compliments, or suggestions from individuals, groups or organisations with which we have interacted in some way.
 This feedback will help ensure our services, processes and procedures better meet the needs of those we interact with and that issues raised are addressed in the most appropriate manner.
 It will also help develop our services and interactions by reinforcing what we are doing right and providing positive feedback to staff, as well as looking at how we can improve.

 Purpose

-• Recognise, promote and protect the individual’s or external organisation’s right to comment and complain about their dealings with Burnet;
+• recognise, promote and protect the individual’s or external organisation’s right to comment and complain about their dealings with Burnet

-• Recognise and uphold the human rights of workers in their operations and supply chains and to treat them with utmost dignity and respect.
+• recognise and uphold the human rights of workers in their operations and supply chains and to treat them with utmost dignity and respect

-• Provide an efficient, fair and accessible framework for resolving complaints; Identify how we will communicate about the complaints handling process; Set standards for dealing with complaints;
+• provide an efficient, fair and accessible framework for resolving complaints

 Scope